-The Board also oversees the regulation of Trauma Technologists, Physician Assistants, Naturopathic Physicians, Anesthesiology Assistants, Acupuncturists, Surgical Assistants, Polysomnographers, and Postgraduate Physicians in Training.
+The Board also oversees the regulation of Trauma Technologists, Physician Assistants, Naturopathic Physicians, Anesthesiology Assistants, Acupuncturists, Surgical Assistants, Polysomnographers, Athletic Trainers, and Postgraduate Physicians in Training.
 Regulation is achieved through the application process; the disciplinary process and through outreach and educational activities.

 Members of the Board are appointed by the Mayor and serve a three year term for a maximum of three terms.
 The Board issues a quarterly newsletter that provides up-to-date information on the Board's current activities.

 Individuals may call the Processing Center at 1 (877) 672-2174 or email the Health Licensing Specialist (listed below) assigned to the first letter of their last name for updates or assistance with applications: